alangrainger/share-note/README.md

 ---

-## Self-hosting

-If you want to self-host your own server, you can use this docker image: https://github.com/note-sx/server

-Full instructions are at that repo.

 ## Encryption

 The content of your note is encrypted by default.
 What this means is that you can read the note, and the person you send it to can read the note, but nobody else can read the content - not even the hosting server.